Mission

 How to use a baggie feeder

-A baggy feeder is nothing more than a 3-inch deep super—a perfect tool for the hobbyist.
+A baggie feeder is nothing more than a 3-inch deep super—a perfect tool for the hobbyist.
 You can buy them, build them, or slice an existing super into several layers.
 Each feeder will hold two 1-gallon plastic zip bags of sugar syrup.
 If you prefer, you can use just one bag of syrup and use the remaining space for pollen patties, grease patties, or whatever else you like to feed your bees.

 Done correctly, the syrup won’t leak out of the bags.
 Bags should be filled only about two-thirds full.
 Just hold the bag upright by propping it in a deep bowl or pan and fill with cooled syrup.
 At this point you can add any supplements you want, such as Honey-B-Healthy or essential oils.
 Then carefully squeeze out most of the remaining air and close the zip top.
 Make sure the bag is zipped all the way to the ends.